CO.STARTERS Generator is an entrepreneurship training program for

 Jacob grew up in Wyoming.
 While in high school he competed at the national Future Business Leaders of American competition.
 In college, he won a business plan competition and started an internet company to help students save money on textbooks.
 After graduate school, Jacob has worked at Northern Arizona University (Director of the Entrepreneurship and Innovation Center), West Virginia University (Program Coordinator of the Leadership Academy), and now Longwood University.
 His teaching focuses on entrepreneurship and helping college students turn ideas into realities.
 In his spare time, he enjoys trail running, rock climbing, and cooking.

 Director of Economic Development and Community Engagement, Mid-Atlantic Broadband Communities Corporation (MBC) and SOVA Innovation Hub

 Lauren grew up in Danville and Pittsylvania County, Virginia as the daughter of a small business owner.
 In college, she took an entrepreneurship elective, and her team won first place in a business pitch competition.
 Lauren went to graduate school and then moved back to Danville to work as a manager in her family’s business.
-She has applied the entrepreneurship mindset to found or co-found many social ventures, including the IdeaFest business pitch competition, the Dan River Adult Kickball League, the Dan River Autism Awareness 5k, and most recently, RISE Collaborative!
-She works full-time and also owns two small businesses: a real estate investment company and a yoga studio.
+She has applied the entrepreneurship mindset to found many social ventures, small businesses, brands, and initiatives.

 Amelia County Public Schools – Amelia County High School – Dana Knott